ImKraier/aboutme/README.md

 - <a href="https://eway-design.com/">**Easy Way Solutions**</a> - web agency with a passion for designing and developing your website.

 ### 🎓 Learning
-- Currently, I'm trying to learn more things about website development
+- At the moment, I'm attempting to learn more about website development.

 ---